Lajesh/clean-architecture-kotlin/README.md

 I have been using databinding extensively throughout all my projects and i am a great fan of it.
 Databinding brings a balance between View and ViewModel (Someone might not agree with me on this :D)
 When i was starting this boilerplate, there was a confusion whether to go with databinding or viewbinding, both are for the similar purpose.
 The additional advantage of databinding is that you can bind data directly in your view xml, so that means you don't need to access a view in the Fragment / Activity to set the data which eliminates lots of boilerplate code.
 This is one of the main reason why i chose databinding over viewbinding.
-If you are using databinding in ur project, you can make sure that your view class will not grow beyond a size as you are distributing ur logic with view xml, View class and ViewModel.
+If you are using databinding in ur project, you can make sure that your view class will not grow beyond a size as you are distributing your logic with view xml, View class and ViewModel.

 Since Google has introduced architectural components, LiveData is the solution for reactive stream and its lifecycle aware too.
 But in this template i am using a combination of two reactive streams which is Kotlin Flow and LiveData.
 Kotlin flow is being used a reactive stream in my business layer and the same has been converted to LiveData in the ViewModel to support databinding.
 Kotlin flow support for databinding is in alpha now, once that becomes stable we can remove LiveData completely.